MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 ### Level 200

 At this level, the focus tends to be on document and file collaboration; workspaces (Microsoft Teams, SharePoint, etc.) start to have defined structures and content rules based on specific goals.
-Each team decides how to best collaborate within that workspace, though there is little reuse and minimal consistency outside the group.
+Each team decides how to best collaborate within that workspace, though there is little reuse and minimal consistency outside each group.

 Repeatable level collaboration characteristics include:

 #### Governance & Security

-- Some mechanism is in place for new site requests, whether instantiated technically or by convention
+- Some mechanisms are in place for new site requests, whether instantiated technically or by convention
 - External access uses default settings and is not controlled
-- Most users have had little training on how to use the tools.
-Best practice has not been established Information Architecture
+- Most users have had little training on how to use the tools
+- Better practices have not been established

+### Information Architecture

 - Unique document libraries are created for specific team needs.
+- Specialized views become more common to enable better decision making.
 - Metadata is used to organize documents beyond the default values.

-Content
+#### Content

+- Links are shared or emailed rather than documents as attachments, starting to lead to one version of truth.
-- Collaboration efforts are collected in document libraries (links emailed rather than documents) using coauthoring and automatic versioning.
-External access uses default settings and is not controlled
+- Collaboration efforts are collected in document libraries using coauthoring and automatic versioning.
+- External access uses default settings and is not controlled

-Task management
+#### Task Management

 - There is some use of status indicators in documents or metadata.
 - Shared lists allow visibility of activities and task status; interaction with the list is via read-only views or require downloading of a file.
 There is no aggregated progress overview or reporting within the shared activities; requiring manual reports to be issued.

 #### Impacts

-At this level, users begin to have confidence in the platform and start to see it as an improvement over file shares.
-They are thinking beyond the file share.
+At this level, users begin to have confidence in the platform and start to see it as an improvement over file shares: they are thinking beyond the file share.
 The way they collaborate will still vary widely by functional area.

 ### Level 300